 - Youth sports teams

 - Youth-focused organizations

 - School clubs

 - Nonprofit organization youth advisory councils

 - Service learning and civic departments in high schools and colleges

-- Get Excited for the Red, White and Blue!
+- Promotes and conducts the Get Excited for the Red, White and Blue! national anthem singing contest.

-An individual national anthem singing contest for youth ages six to 16 at the time of local entry, and a U.S. citizen or U.S. national.
+- An individual singing contest for youth in grades K-12 at the time of local entry, and a U.S. citizen or U.S. national.
 Youth learn the words to "The Star-Spangled Banner” while expressing their creativity.
 The contest highlights the vocal talent of young people while promoting patriotism.

 Introduces youth to historical figures and teaches them about events in our nation’s history while fostering a love of reading that can lead to a lifetime of learning.